-Existing Construction are, for the purpose of floodplain management, structures for which the start of construction commenced before November 15, 1973.
+Existing Construction is, for the purposes of determining rates, structures for which the start of construction commenced before November 15, 1973.
 "Existing construction" may also be referred to as "existing structures" or "Pre-FIRM Structure".

 Existing Manufactured Home Park or Subdivision means a manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including, at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) was completed before November 15, 1973.